mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 #### Word size

 A fundamental characteristic of any \ac{ISA} is its word size, which defines the natural unit of data the processor works with – typically 32 or 64 bits in modern architectures.
 This affects everything from register sizes to memory addressing capabilities.
-However, there is not a clear definition of what word size means.
+However, there is not a standardized definition of what word size is referring to.
 One natural way to define it is the size of the registers in the CPU.
-For instance, this is why we refer to _x86-64_ as a 64-bit architecture.
+For instance, this is why _x86-64_ is reffered to as a 64-bit architecture.
 Even so, some software and documentation for the x86 family – such as the Microsoft Windows API – still define a single word to be 16 bits, even though the registers are 64 bits wide.
 Other definitions include the addressable memory space size, the data bus width, or the ALU input width, all of which may or may not be the equal to the register size.

 #### Endianness {#background-endianness}

 <!-- TODO: explain different types of endianness seen in diff archs -->

-The endianness determines how multi-byte values are stored in memory: little-endian architectures store the least significant byte first (like x86), while big-endian stores the most significant byte first, as illustrated in \autoref{tab:endianness}.
+The endianness determines how multi-byte values are stored in memory: little-endian architectures store the least significant byte first (like x86), while big-endian stores the most significant byte first, as illustrated in \autoref{table:endianness}.
+This is a pretty simple characteristic of the \ac{ISA}, but when analyzing and running the program, which order the bytes are stored in memory is crucial to understand.
+The endianness is typically defined by the \ac{ISA}, but some architectures can support both big and little-endian modes, like certain versions of ARM.

 ```{=latex}
 \begin{table}[h]